-However, as Vogler claims, "constitutional abstention with regard to the terminology of due process of law does not mean that the concept itself has not been influential in many regions, particularly in the post-war period and particularly under the influence of US-led rule of law initiatives".16 In contrast with the Anglo-American world where adversarial due process is increasingly under attack, the principle enjoys a "renaissance" elsewhere.17 This is particularly true for countries leaving behind a totalitarian or colonial past and where due process inspired reforms are impressive to say the least.
-He concludes that the "shift towards adversarial due process in criminal procedure, which has been likened by some scholars to the reception of Roman law in the jus commune period, has become one of the most important and ubiquitous cultural developments of our generation".18
+However, as Vogler claims, "constitutional abstention with regard to the terminology of due process of law does not mean that the concept itself has not been influential in many regions, particularly in the post-war period and particularly under the influence of US-led rule of law initiatives".
+In contrast with the Anglo-American world where adversarial due process is increasingly under attack, the principle enjoys a "renaissance" elsewhere.
+This is particularly true for countries leaving behind a totalitarian or colonial past and where due process inspired reforms are impressive to say the least.
+He concludes that the "shift towards adversarial due process in criminal procedure, which has been likened by some scholars to the reception of Roman law in the jus commune period, has become one of the most important and ubiquitous cultural developments of our generation".

-Speaking about the "due process explosion", Michelman ties this notion to the legalisation, formalisation and proceduralisation of relations and
+Speaking about the "due process explosion", Michelman ties this notion to the legalisation, formalisation and proceduralisation of relations and transactions.
+He notes that "this experience of rampant legalization seems to reflect an increasingly anomic world in which private entitlement backed by formal procedure apparently arises to fill a vacuum left by the withering of that certain spirit we may call community".

-16 Vogler, op. cit., p.
-933.

-17 Vogler, op. cit., p.
+- 16 Vogler, op. cit., p.
+933. - 17 Vogler, op. cit., p.
 943.

-18 Vogler, op. cit., p.
+Vogler, op. cit., p.
 946.